 …

-Despite the retainer, Bertone had seen no work from BMW since delivering the Gandini study in 1966.
+Despite the retainer, Bertone had seen no work from BMW since delivering the Gandini study in 1966; what with Michelotti working up the E12 for Hofmeister and Brissonneau & Lotz in Max Hoffman’s good graces.

-For Geneva in March 1969, they prepared a proactive effort called Spicup.
-An E9 platform with new body and roof that went from spider to coupe at the press of the button.
+In March 1969, they showed a proactive effort called Spicup in Geneva.
+A BMW E9 platform with new body and roof that went from spider to coupe at the press of the button.

-It was not quite enough to wrest Max Hoffman’s attention away from Brissoneau & Lotz.
-In fact, it was one of Marcello Gandini’s worst shapes ever.
+It was one of Marcello Gandini’s worst shapes ever.

 But Marcello Gandini was otherwise on fire.